SK1Y101/sk1y101.github.io/_pages/biography.md

 <!-- Timeline display -->
 <div class="timeline">
 	<!-- Iterate on all page years -->
-	{% for item in timeline reversed%}
+	{% for item in timeline reversed %}
 		<!-- update year tag -->
 		{% assign thisyear = item.date | date: "%Y" %}
 		<!-- Create a year heading if needed -->